Back to Blog

 Consider these variables that make your optimal times different from the averages:

 This is where generic advice breaks down and personalized data takes over.
-Aibrify's Best Time Analyzer solves this problem by examining your actual audience engagement patterns.
-Instead of relying on industry averages, it analyzes when your specific followers interact with your content and identifies the exact windows where your posts are most likely to receive high initial engagement.
+Smart scheduling tools — such as Later's Best Time to Post feature, Buffer's Optimal Timing, Sprout Social's ViralPost, or Aibrify's Best Time Analyzer — solve this problem by examining your actual audience engagement patterns.
+Instead of relying on industry averages, they analyze when your specific followers interact with your content and identify the exact windows where your posts are most likely to receive high initial engagement.

 The difference is significant.
-Brands that switch from generic timing to personalized timing recommendations typically see a 30-50% increase in average reach per post.
+According to Buffer State of Social, brands that switch from generic timing to personalized timing recommendations typically see a 30-50% increase in average reach per post.
 Over weeks and months, this compounds into dramatically better growth.

 How to Set Up a Data-Driven Posting Schedule